 The hooded man tapped a finger to his wrist.
 “Time’s wasting.
 You’d better hurry.
 Because what we build, we can also destroy.”
 Laughter gurgled from his throat, in hiccups that were as twisted and pitchy as his voice.

 Sloe’s back seized with fear.
 He lumbered forward into the darkness, along the river’s edge.
 The weight of another person reawakened injuries that had numbed.

 He stepped into the water, wincing at how Raven’s legs hung limply from his arms.
-His shoulders ached with the extra effort he took to keep her head and arms above the rushing water.
+His shoulders ached with the extra effort he took to keep her head above the rushing water.
 When he reached the rock, he set the girl down before stepping up.
 The rock domed from the river and parted the water’s course.
 His feet slipped along the rock’s edges until he reached its level crest.

 He lifted Raven again, adjusting her position so she rested on his left side.
 He stretched out his free arm.
 The portal crackled and popped at his touch.